Aladago/Career-Fair-Programming-Competition--2018/README.md

 Note: The above path specifications are for a linux system.
 Change path to match your system's requirements.

+## Requirements
+1. The program must be run with python 3.5 or later.

 Additional Note:
 This submission won the competition